esp-rs/book/src/writing-your-own-application/generate-project/esp-template.md

 - `#![no_std]`
   - This tells the Rust compiler that this code doesn't use `libstd`
 - `#![no_main]`
   - The `no_main` attribute says that this program won't use the standard main interface, which is tailored for command-line applications that receive arguments.
 Instead of the standard main, we'll use the entry attribute from the `riscv-rt` crate to define a custom entry point.
 In this program, we have named the entry point `main`, but any other name could have been used.
-The entry point function must be a [diverging function].
+The entry point function must be a [diverging function][diverging-function].
 I.e. it has the signature `fn foo() -> !`; this type indicates that the function never returns – which means that the program never terminates.

 ```rust,ignore
  4 use esp_backtrace as _;